AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 "Nox..."
 Your ice blue eyes were sad.
 "I don't want to leave you.
 What if they don't remember me?
 Or you?
 I can make them forget.
 I can find him, make it even more a dream.
 I've done it before."
 You said.

 And as I watched I understood.
 I understood why you aren't pissed at me for not remembering you, at least not as much as I would expect.
-You know deep down.
+You know deep down why I can't.

 "I'll make you forget me.
 I'll visit, but you won't remember me.
 We'll never use our names again, we'll wear different faces.
 We'll be someone else - always some one else.
-But I can't not come here.
+But I have to come here.
 You are my only friend."
 You pleaded with me.

 "I don't want to forget you."
 I was on the verge of tears - then and now.

-"We have to.
-Nox.
+"We have to,  Nox.
 I can't know you are Venatori.
 You can't try to remember me.
 But I can't lose you."

 I gave you a simple nod and you laid your hands on my neck and you pulled me close and you kissed me.
 "I love you Nox."
 You whispered as the dream faded.
 The blackness faded.
 The world faded into nothingness of sleep and when I woke up I was standing against the wall with Garrett staring at me.
 He glared at me, "You took long enough.
 Who was that?"